JoEdge/Game/Readme.md

 ####How to use it

-Clone my repo
+- Clone my repo
--Run npm install
+- Run npm install
--Run bower install
+- Run bower install

 ####List of any libraries used
--jQuery
+- jQuery
--Underscore
+- Underscore
--Sass
+- Sass
--Animate.css
+- Animate.css
--Google/fonts
+- Google/fonts
--Google/images
+- Google/images